nimayadollahi/Physics-simulations/README.md

 Numerically solves the incompressible **Navier-Stokes equations** on a 2D grid to simulate viscous fluid flow.
 Implements pressure-velocity coupling and visualizes velocity fields and streamlines, giving insight into fundamental fluid dynamics behavior such as vortex formation.

-**Key concepts:** Finite difference methods · Pressure-velocity coupling · Incompressible flow · Vorticity
+**Key concepts:** Finite difference methods · Incompressible flow · Vorticity

 ---